RobotPsychologist/bg_control/README.md

 [Safiya Makada](https://www.linkedin.com/in/safiya-makada/) is a software engineering undergraduate student at the University of Waterloo.
 She has previous experience as a Machine Learning Engineer Intern in a startup, and has a passion for making technologies that improve health outcomes.
 Having lived with a type 1 diabetic for 8 years and having work experience with a diabetes nonprofit, she has seen first hand how technology can save lives.

+#### Gavin Katz
+[Gavin Katz](https://www.linkedin.com/in/gavin-katz-89990321b/) is a biomedical engineering undergraduate student at the University of Waterloo.
+He has previous experience working in software development at biotech startups, leveraging his knowledge of ML to create predictive models that assist in the diagnosis of congenital heart disease.
+He is currently interning at a data analytics firm in Toronto, and is excited to learn about what approches can be taken to improve the lives of those living with diabetes.

 #### TBD [...]

 ### Stakeholder Members: